hashgraph/hedera-mirror-node/docs/design/frictionless-airdrops.md

 When parsing pending airdrops,

 - Persist airdrops to the `token_airdrop` table.
-- If a `TokenAirdrop` transaction occurs when an entry already exists then the existing entry should be moved in the `token_airdrop_history` table.
-If the existing entry is a fungible token in the state of `PENDING` then the new entry should be updated with `amount` set to the sum of the existing amount and the new amount.
+- If a `TokenAirdrop` transaction occurs for a fungible token that already exists in the `token_airdrop` table then the existing entry should have the timestamp range closed, and it should be moved into the `token_airdrop_history` table.
+If the entry was in the `PENDING` state, then the new entry should be updated with `amount` set to the sum of the existing amount and the new amount.
 If the existing entry is in any other state, then the `amount` should be set to the amount of the new entry.
-Updates to NFT tokens that are `PENDING` will update the timestamp range and generate a history row.
+- If a `TokenAirdrop` transaction occurs for a nft that already exists in the `token_airdrop` table i.e matching sender, receiver, token_id and serial_number, then the existing entry should have the timestamp range closed, and it should be moved into the `token_airdrop_history` table.

 #### Domain